trishanku-org/heaven/README.md

 #### Moral of the story

-Even the consensus in the heavens was negotiated.
+Even the consensus in the heavens was negotiated!

 ## What